Home » San Diego » Tips for visiting San Diego Zoo with kids

 Balboa Park Railroad Miniature Train

-The miniature train is just outside the San Diego Zoo and is a replica of a real diesel locomotive.
+The miniature train is just outside the San Diego Zoo and replicates a real diesel locomotive.

 The train station is just outside the zoo’s exit, and at regular intervals, the train pulls out for 3-minute rides around a portion of Balboa Park.

-Children under 1-year-old ride free and the others pay $3 per person.
+Children under one-year-old ride free; the others pay US$4 per person.

 Balboa Park Carousel